 What Is Harassment?

 Many people confuse harassment with stalking.
+Both are crimes and require the assistane of a criminal defense lawyer.
 Harassment, under Texas Law, is limited to electronic communications that harass, annoy, abuse, torment or embarrass.
 Obviously, this is a vague definition.
 What one person might consider to be a normal telephone call, the recipient may consider annoying.
 Far and away, the most harassment charges result from repeated phone calls, texts, or hang-ups over a brief period of time.

 Most harassment claims result from disagreements between friends or former lovers.
 As a result, harassment charges are sometimes handled by special domestic violence prosecutors.

 Threatening or intimidating another person may result in a charge of terroristic threat or telephone harassment, offenses prosecuted as violent crimes.